catalyst/developing-with-cwp/slides/docs/09_WritingForms.md

 As well as a function which creates the form, we need a function to do something with the information posted on the form.
 We will be emailing the submission to someone using the module we created earlier.
 Other users might include saving the details in the database.
 We have not created this function yet, but did specify a doEnquiryForm function when we defined the action earlier.

-Please add this code to the LandingPageContoller below the EnquiryForm() function...
+Please add this code to the LandingPageController below the EnquiryForm() function...

 ### Function to process the form